 Although I am not a doctor, I am quite confident that there is no room in your stomach for butterflies and frogs to co-exist.

 Eric Sarver, Esq. is an employment law attorney (management-side, for small to mid-sized businesses), practicing law for nineteen years.
-The Law Offices of Eric M. Sarver provides representation in the hospitality industry (restaurants, cafes, bars), retail stores, tech companies, service providers and startups.
+The Sarver Law Firm, PLLC provides representation in the hospitality industry (restaurants, cafes, bars), retail stores, tech companies, service providers and startups.
 The firm’s practice areas include: defending employers from employee lawsuits, defense against Department of Labor audits and investigations, drafting employment contracts and employee handbooks, and counseling businesses on compliance with federal and state labor laws.
 Eric Sarver, Esq. is admitted to practice law in the State of New York, and in the federal courts, Eastern and Southern Districts of New York.
 For questions involving an employment law or business law matter, you can contact Eric M. Sarver, Esq. at: Tel: 917–930–8684; E-mail: firstname.lastname@example.org.